 📋 What Ingredients do I need

-You will need the following ingredients to make this Cream Corn recipe: Cream Cheese, Milk, Heavy Cream, Unsalted Butter, White Sugar, Kosher Salt, Frozen Corn and Ground Black Pepper.
+You will need the following ingredients to make this Cream Corn recipe in your slow cooker (see recipe card for quantities): Cream Cheese, Milk, Heavy Cream, Unsalted Butter, White Sugar, Kosher Salt, Frozen Corn and Ground Black Pepper.

 🥣 How to Make this Slow Cooked Cream Corn